tezos/tezos/docs/tutorials/error_monad.rst

 create an error value.
 A pretty printer can optionally be specified, but may also be omitted.

-The actual error monad and it’s tracing features can be seen in this function which parses contracts:
+The actual error monad and its tracing features can be seen in this function which parses contracts:

 .. code:: ocaml